 Should I be concerned about Phytic Acid in oats?

 Some people are worried about the amount of phytic acid in oats but as the oats soak up the liquid, you can’t reduce these levels very much and I still believe the health benefits of oats greatly outweigh any drawbacks.
-Some people actually believe some amounts of phytic acid found in oats are actually good for you and phytic acide is found in a lot of grains, nuts, seeds and spinach so it’s very difficult to eliminate from the diet so I personally don’t overly worry about it.
+Phytic acide is found in a lot of grains, nuts, seeds and spinach so it’s very difficult to eliminate from the diet so I personally don’t worry about it too much.
 However if you are concerned or if you want to read more about phytic acid, this is a good place to start.
+Some people are more sensitive to phytic acid than others but it will benefit everyone to soak all their grains, nuts and seeds before use.
+Others have noticed health improvements by eliminating grains entirely from their diet.

 Should I add the soaking water to my smoothie?